square/in-app-payments-flutter-plugin/README.md

 * Xcode version: 10 or greater.
 * iOS Base SDK: 12 or greater.
 * Deployment target: iOS 12.0 or greater.
+* Currently, this plugin will work only on Mac with Intel processor.
+This will not work on Mac with M1 chip.

 ## In-App Payments SDK requirements and limitations